Photos of the World's Most Metal Landscapes

-In another time, Inka and Niclas Lindergård might have be tried for witchcraft.
+In another time, Inka and Niclas Lindergård might have been tried for witchcraft.
 They seem capable of manipulating the Earth in impossible ways, like making the Northern Lights appear inside the mouth of a cave.
 There's no magic here though, or Photoshop tricks.
 Inka and Niclas promise their only real power is meticulous patience.
 If one had to classify their work, it would come under the umbrella of "landscape photography."
 After all, that is what they shoot.
 But the label hardly does them any justice—the pair's photography sits so far outside of the tradition.

 You'll agree once you peek inside their second book, The Belt of Venus and the Shadow of the Earth.
 The title comes from one of the most photographed subjects in the world: the sunset.
 "The Belt of Venus" is the pink rim of light the sun casts across the skyline as it sinks, and the "Shadow of the Earth" is just that—the shadow Earth casts on its own atmosphere.
 Together, the two phenomenon create that beautiful pink-to-blue gradient we'd call a sunset.

-Inka and Niclas aren't just nice photographers; they're captivating storytellers too.
+Inka and Niclas aren't just nice photographers; they're captivating storytellers, too.
 Here, they tell us how they met, recount a life-affirming stay in a Tanzanian coffee field, and describe the most magical beach in New Zealand.

 The Belt of Venus and the Shadow of the Earth is available in hardcover here.